anhtu-pham/AMBA-Interfaces/README.md

 # AMBA Interfaces

-Design digital hardware architectures of AMBA AHB and APB interfaces for SoC subordinate with SystemVerilog.
+Design digital hardware architectures of AMBA AHB and APB interfaces for SoC subordinates with SystemVerilog.